ak47/my_dev_tooling/pr_notifier/README.md

 # Set to false to only notify about new PRs (default behavior)
 ALWAYS_NOTIFY=false

+# Filter out PRs with failed automated checks (true/false)
+# Set to true to exclude PRs that have failed CI/CD checks (default behavior)
+# Set to false to include all PRs regardless of check status
+FILTER_FAILED_CHECKS=true

 # GitHub CLI path (optional - will use system PATH if not set)
 GITHUB_CLI_PATH="/usr/local/bin"